ElaineNg94/MechaCar_Statistical_Analysis/README.md

 **_What statistical test would you use to test the hypothesis?
 And why?_**

-I would use a t.test to test this hypothesis because it can help me compare data the of the different cars, similar to what we did in this analysis in deliverable 3 with the manufacturing_lot and lot_summary tables…
+I would use a t.test to test this hypothesis because it can help compare data the of the different cars, which is similar to the t.test we did in deliverable 3.
+A t.test could help us to compare each individual car to the overall average numbers.
+I would also make a line plot using ggplot2 to help visualize the data better and to show the relationship between variables better.

 **_What data is needed to run the statistical test?_**

-We would need data from the competitor’s cars…
+We would need data from the competitor’s cars and also data to know what they usually use the car for.
+It would be helpful to know the data about the competitor’s car because then we can have a specific car to compare it to.
+It would also be good to have data to know what they usually use the car for because it can be like a stress test.
+Some car types can’t handle too many difficult activities compared to cars that are meant for more difficult terrain so this would be important to know too.